project-group-888/data-mining/README.md

 **Beyond Charts: Stock Price Prediction with Combined Machine Learning Algorithms**

 ## Description:
-This project explores the prediction of stock prices using a combination of machine learning algorithms, including Linear Regression, Decision Tree Regression, and Random Forest Regressor.
-The analysis involves various financial indicators and features to enhance predictive accuracy.
+This project explores the prediction of stock prices using a combination of machine learning algorithms, such as random forest regression, decision trees, xgb and adaboost.
+This project combines different algorithms into a voting regression model and make predictions for future stock prices.

 ## Installation:
 To run this project, follow these steps: